walbuc/cbh-project/Ticket_Breakdown.md

 time/effort and 8 the max amount Unit of time/effort.
 Ideally a taks with a story point of 8 should not take more than one day.
 If so, this could be a

-User Story:
+**User Story:**

 1. As a client Facility I want to save my own custom id for each Agent.

-Scenario: Add new custom agent id.
+**Scenario:** Add new custom agent id.

 1. Given that a facility exists in the database.
 2. When the client facility navigates to the new agent page.
-3. And enters the new agent information
+3. And enters the new agent information.
-4. And enters the Custom agent id
+4. And enters the Custom agent id.
-5. Then the system creates a new record in the Agent database
+5. Then the system creates a new record in the Agent Table.
 6. And displays a "Successfully created agent" message.

-Development Tasks Breakdown:
+**Development Tasks Breakdown:**

 1. Add new custom_id column to Agent resource.
 - sp: 2.